ZhangYipeng01/MCP/README.md

 ## Data Availability

-You can find the necessary data for this project in the `/data/` directory.
+You can find all the datasets used in this project in the `/data/` directory.
 This includes both the original and augmented datasets.

 ## Getting Started